 To avoid hitting the wall, you want to avoid glycogen depletion during the marathon.
-Optimizing glycogen storage, intaking enough carbs to provide energy via blood glucose, and pacing your race appropriately will help you avoid hitting the wall on race day.
+Optimizing glycogen storage, intaking enough carbs to provide energy via blood glucose, and pacing your race appropriately will help you avoid bonking on race day.
 (All this assumes you have trained properly.
 Appropriate marathon training will improve your glycogen storage capabilities, fat oxidation/glycogen sparing, and overall aerobic capacity.)

 Do Not Skip the Carb Load

-An ideal amount is approximately 100-200 grams of carbohydrate two to four hours before.
+An ideal amount is approximately 100-200 grams of carbohydrates two to four hours before.
 The exact amount may vary based on your weight and how much food you can tolerate.
 (You do not want to eat so much that you have stomach issues during the race.)
 That quantity may sound like a lot.
-However, a plain bagel with 2 tablespoons of jam and a banana would meet the requirement.
+However, a plain bagel with 2 tablespoons of jam, a banana, and your preferred sports drink would meet the requirement.

 While the research has reached a consensus that you do not need to carb-deplete prior to a carb load, this old belief persists in some circles.
 Modern carb-loading protocols are just as effective.
 The older method has undesired side effects such as gastrointestinal upset, low energy in training, increased injury risk, and irritability.
 The taper removes extra glycogen demands on the body, which allows you to store more glycogen.